guedes2142/guedes2142/README.md

 - 💬 Me pergunte sobre **Python**

 <p align="center">
+Hi there 👋, I'm Rafael Guedes, a passionate backend developer from Brazil.
-I'm learning Python, Django with a focus on the backend, I also study javascript, a little HTML and a minimum of CSS, as it's not my focus.
-As soon as I master 80% of Django I will study nodeJs and in the future React.
-My hobby is listening to music, multiplayer games, drawing, traveling, extreme sports, I love it!!
-I'm passionate about the sea and diving, I dream of doing great things...
-I love the python language it's my favorite!.
-I like to make programs to make our days much easier =)… I have some knowledge in cybersecurity, because I started all this when I wanted to hack some games, make payloads, backdoors and other things that I left behind, but this is what made me fall in love by programming!
-Now I just want to help people solve their problems through my knowledge or make some tasks easier.
+I'm currently learning Python and Django with a focus on the backend, and also studying JavaScript, a little bit of HTML and the minimum of CSS, as it's not my main focus.
+Once I master 80% of Django, I plan to study Node.js and, in the future, React.
+My hobbies include listening to music, playing multiplayer games, drawing, traveling, and practicing extreme sports.
+I'm particularly passionate about the sea and diving, and I dream of achieving great things.
+I love the Python language and it's my favorite!
+I enjoy making programs to make our lives easier =).
+I also have some knowledge in cybersecurity, which I gained from my early interest in hacking games, making payloads, backdoors, and other things.
+However, this is what made me fall in love with programming!
+Now, I just want to use my knowledge to help people solve their problems or make some tasks easier.

+🌱 Currently learning: Python, Django, JavaScript, HTML, CSS 🌱 Want to learn: C#, Node.js, Java, React, but I want to be an expert in Python and Django frameworks.
+👯 Looking to collaborate on projects in Python.
+💬 Ask me anything about Python!
 </p>

 - 🌱 I’m currently learning **Python, Django, JavaScript, Html, Css**